anthonyabible/medicare-provider-service-analytics/README.md

 - Reviewed 6,405 HCPCS service codes.
 - Estimated total Medicare payment was approximately $93.72B.
 - Estimated standardized Medicare payment was approximately $92.81B.
-- Connecticut standardized payment per service was $42.89 compared with the national average of $35.08.
+- Connecticut standardized payment per service was $42.89, compared with the national average of $35.08.
 - Connecticut ranked 10th by standardized payment per service.
 - Connecticut was approximately 22.27% above the national standardized payment-per-service benchmark.
 - Top provider type by Medicare payment: Clinical Laboratory, approximately $7.37B.
 - Top HCPCS service by payment: 99214, established patient office/outpatient visit, approximately $8.23B.
 - Connecticut’s top provider type by Medicare payment: Ophthalmology, approximately $84.62M.

+---

+## Insights

+- Clinical Laboratory was the largest provider type by Medicare payment, showing that lab services were a major national payment driver in the 2023 provider-service file.
+- HCPCS 99214 was the top service by payment, showing the importance of established patient office and outpatient visits in Medicare spending.
+- Connecticut’s standardized payment per service was 22.27% above the national benchmark, suggesting a higher payment-per-service profile compared with the full dataset.
+- Connecticut’s top provider type by payment was Ophthalmology, giving the project a state-level market analysis angle rather than only a national summary.
+- The project connects raw public healthcare data to dashboard-ready outputs that can support payment benchmarking, provider mix review, and market-level analysis.

+---

 ## Tools Used

 - Python
 - Pandas
-- DuckDB / SQL-style analysis
+- DuckDB SQL
 - Power BI
 - GitHub
 - Official CMS public-use data

+---

 ## Dashboard and Visual Outputs